eagletrt/.github/profile/readme.md

 </div>

-**E-Agle Trento** is a racing team composed of *more than 70 students*, working closely together to design, develop and realize innovative prototypes for* the Formula SAE competition.
-We are driven by *passion for cars and engineering.
+**E-Agle Trento** is a racing team composed of *more than 70 students*, working closely together to design, develop and realize innovative prototypes for *the Formula SAE* competition.
+We are driven by **passion for cars and engineering**.
 Following closely the Formula SAE spirit we work together to solve problems and share ideas, incentivising "cross-pollination" between different working groups.